 The registered and principal office of the Company is located at 290 Picton Avenue, Suite 201, Ottawa, Ontario, K1Z 8P8.
-The Company's main operating subsidiary, Orezone Inc., is resident in the British Virgin Islands which has a field office through its subsidiary in the city of Ouagadougou, Burkina Faso, West Africa.
+The Company's holding subsidiary, Orezone Inc., is incorporated in the British Virgin Islands and through its Burkina Faso subsidiaries, has a local office in the city of Ouagadougou, Burkina Faso, West Africa.